 Does the infant flex the hips and knees, or flex the hips with the knees extended (sitting on air) when supported upright?

-Standing with waist high support
+Standing with waist-high hand support

 Let the infant stand facing a waist high support.
 The infant may choose to take weight on the chest, on the forearms or on the hands with extended elbows.